AI meeting transcription: How it works and which tools lead in 2026

 Best for |

-Try Granola for free on macOS or Windows: Download the app, connect your calendar, and run your next meeting to see bot-free transcription in action.
+Try Granola for free: download the app, connect your calendar, and run your next meeting to see how the notes come out.

 FAQs